 You should only ever have one active membership (because the membership represents "you" as an individual).
 Creating or accessing multiple memberships is a violation of our Terms and Conditions of Service.
-Doing so will cause all sorts of problems.
-If you've already done this accidentally, and for some reason we haven't detected it, please send us Transfer assistance requests from both memberships and we will consolidate them for you.
+Doing so will cause all sorts of problems and may result in substantial additional fees if we have to step in.
+If you've already done this accidentally, and for some reason, we haven't detected it, please send us Transfer assistance requests from both memberships to consolidate your accounts onto one membership.

 Therefore, you never have to create a second account for yourself to host an additional site, but you do have that option if it suits your needs.

 For more information about setting up services that will be shared with others, see this related FAQ entry.